spences10/robots-txt-syntax-highlighting/README.md

 This extension provides syntax highlighting for robots.txt files in Visual Studio Code, making it easier to read and write them.

+Read the blog post on [Making a robots.txt syntax highlighter for VS Code](https://scottspence.com/posts/making-a-robots-txt-syntax-highlighter-for-vs-code) for more information.

 ![robots-example-image](.github/assets/robots-example-image.png)

 ## Features